purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 ### Single canvas

-This is one large area where work gets done.
+This is a single large area where work gets done.
 OneNote and Wiki follow this pattern.
-If you have an app that doesn’t separate content into smaller components this would be a good fit.
+If your app that doesn’t separate content into smaller components this would be a good fit.

 ### List